RCGP Northern Ireland

-If you would like more information on the Members' Forum and how you can join the Members Forum Google Group please contact Laura Orr at email@example.com.
+If you would like more information on the Members' Forum please contact NICouncil@rcgp.org.uk.

 Fellowship in Northern Ireland

-RCGPNI has a very active Fellowship programme with a number of members receiving their Fellowship since the introduction of the new pathway.
-If you would like to nominate a colleague for this esteemed accolade please contact Laura Orr on firstname.lastname@example.org or on 020 3188 7727.
+RCGPNI has a very active Fellowship programme with several distinguished General Practitioners receiving their Fellowship since the introduction of the new pathway in 2011.
+If you would like to nominate a colleague for this esteemed accolade please contact firstname.lastname@example.org or on 020 3188 7727.

-- Associates in Training.
-RCGP NI engage with Associates in Training via a number of mediums including a bi-annual publication and educational events specifically targeted towards their needs including an annual Life as a Locum Event in March.
-The AiT rep for 2013-2014 is Dr Steven Kinnear.
-Should you wish to get in touch with Steven please contact email@example.com
+Associates in Training RCGPNI engage with Associates in Training via a number of mediums including College wide member bulletins and educational events specifically targeted towards their needs, this includes the annual Life as a Locum Event in March.
+There are two AiT events per year.

-- Continuing Professional Development.
-RCGPNI has an extensive educational programme for 2012-2013 with concessional rates for members.
-Please use the events search to find a course for you.
-Online booking is now available.
-RCGP NI are currently creating their programme for 2014-2015, if you have any suggestions for events or courses please contact Laura at the above email address.
+RCGPNI provide an educational programme during the course of the year with concessional rates for members.
+Please use the website events search function to find a course for you and book online.
+Information is also available in the monthly member e-newsletter.
+If you have any suggestions for future events or courses, please contact firstname.lastname@example.org

 4 Cromac Place